The National Alumni Survey is a biennial, national survey among all recently graduated master’s students at Dutch universities.

 Yes, that information is available through Statistics Netherlands (CBS).

-Yes: a national report will be published by VSNU in collaboration with Centerdata and IVA Onderwijs.
-This is a report of the general and sector-specific outcomes of the research.
+Yes: based on the survey done in which all universities participated, a national report will be published by UNL in collaboration with Centerdata and IVA Onderwijs.
+This is a report on the general and sector-specific outcomes of the research, not on the programme level.

 This survey provides you with the chance to give your opinion about your university master’s degree.
 The results of the survey are used to determine to what extent different master programmes provide a good preparation for the labor market.
 Universities gain valuable insights into their study programmes.
 Your experiences (both positive and negative) also help future students to make their choice of what to study!